On the conformal method for the Einstein constraint equations: Slicings and Proper Maps.

 The first main result of this section corresponds to Theorem 1.1:

 \begin{theorem} For any $\o > 0$, the map $\Pi^{\o}$ is continuous and proper.
 Similarly, for any $\o > 0$ and $\e > 0$, the map $\Pi_{\e}^{\o}$ is smooth and proper. \end{theorem}

-{\bf Proof:} This follows easily from the results in \S 4.
+{\bf Proof:} This follows easily from the results in \S 4, using the Yamabe representatives $g_{0}$ for conformal classes $[g]$, as discussed above.
 Namely, Proposition 4.2 gives first a $\sup$ bound on $\f$, cf.~\eqref{est3} and therefore also an $\inf$ bound.
 The result then follows from Lemma 4.1.
 The second statement follows from Remark 4.6.

 {\endproof}